+We would like the thank the reviewers for their comments and suggestions.
+The revised manuscript clarifies the issues brought up by the reviewers with several new pieces of data.
+For clarity we have noted in this response how the manuscript has been modified.

 Associate Editor's Comments: Both reviewers requested dexamethasone measurements and reference to human pharmacology.
 Ideally these studies might be performed on leftover serum from animals used in these studies.
 If none is available, measurements on comparably treated animals is acceptable or historical data but only if measured in your laboratory.
 I note that steroid hormone measurements, including synthetic dexamethasone, must conform to journal policies.
 Reviewer Comments: Reviewer 1: This is a solid study reporting on the combination of obesity and chronically elevated glucocorticoids leading to exacerbations in metabolic function.
 I feel this work is potentially worthy of publication with the inclusion of the following data: In order to confidently draw comparisons between the DEX-treated chow-fed versus high-fat fed groups, it is important to demonstrate that the method of DEX administration (via the drinking water) results in comparable elevations in serum DEX.
 There is a possibility that the exacerbated metabolic function observed in the high-fat fed mice was simply due to increased consumption of the DEX-treated drinking water in these animals.
 As such, a measurement of serum DEX, in both the DEX-treated chow-fed and DEX-treated high-fat fed groups should be included.